Skip to content

 Pokédex numbers

 Pokédex numbers only apply to Pokémon cards.
-If the card name contains multiple Pokémon, the Pokédex number of each Pokémon must be used from left to right.
+If the card name contains multiple Pokémon, the Pokédex number of each Pokémon is assigned from left to right.

 Format